santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Revision/Revision Notes.md

 >![[Plexing.png]]

 > [!idea] Multiplexing and Demultiplexing in UDP
-> - UDP uses the destination IP address and port number for demultiplexing incoming packets.
-> - Multiple packets with the same destination IP and port are delivered to the same socket, which is associated with a specific

-> [!idea] Multiplexing and Demultiplexing in UDP
 > - UDP uses destination IP and port number for demultiplexing
 > - Multiple packets with the same destination IP and port are delivered to the same socket
 > - Source IP and port are used for sending replies back to the sender